hcp-uw/Cool-Husky-Games/README.md

 A simple template repository with a React frontend and Express backend for quickly starting new full-stack projects.

+# Notes for deploying to AWS
+The <script> tags in the head of the `public/index.html` and `public/404.html` files need to be removed, as they are GitHub pages hack specific.

+The router also assumes a `basepath` of `/cool-husky-games` in the `createRouter` function call in `src/index.js`.
+This works because of how GitHub Pages is set up, but on AWS the website will be served from the root path and doesn't have the `/cool-husky-games` subpath, so that specific line will need to be removed as well.

+In addition, the vite.config.js file has a basename of `/cool-husky-games` as well, and that line can be removed when deploying to AWS.

 ## Prerequisites ‼️

 To use this template, you need to have the following installed on your machine: